andrewrothstein/valve-infra/README.md

     Makefile argument.
 TODO: We may be better served using Ansible to build the container directly, rather than using Podman to build from a Dockerfile, which indirectly uses ansible.
-  - `EXTRA_PODMAN_BUILD_ARGS="..."` - Any extra flags needed for the
-    Podman build step.
-  - `IGNORE_CACHE=1` - Always rerun the Ansible build steps.
-  - `REGISTRY=registry.freedesktop.org` - The container registry to
-    tag the image with.
-  - `CONTAINER=some/other/name` - The container name to
+  - `IMAGE_NAME=localhost:8088/mupuf/valve-infra/valve-infra-$(whoami):latest` -
-    tag the image with.
+    The container name to tag the image with. *WARNING:* The image will automatically be pushed to the registry that got tagged!

 Once completed, a container image will be generated, for example,